List of Hollyoaks characters introduced in 2022: Eric Foster

 Eric Foster, played by Angus Castle-Doughty, made his first appearance on 8 March 2022.
 Eric is the estranged brother of established characters Tony (Nick Pickard) and Verity Hutchinson (Eva O'Hara), and Verity welcomes the socially awkward Eric into the village.
 It was confirmed that Eric's arrival would kick off a new storyline for the family, with their dynamic set to be examined.
 Speaking about joining the show, Castle-Doughty said: "From the moment I started, I've felt really welcomed into the fold.
 Eva and I clicked straight away – we've had many discussions about our characters' relationship.
 Eric's upcoming storyline is topical, important, and one which hasn't been covered in soap before, and we are working really hard to do it justice."

 On 9 May 2023, it was confirmed that Castle-Doughty would be exiting Hollyoaks.
 Eric's final scenes aired on 10 May 2023.

 In 2024, Daniel Kilkelly from Digital Spy opined that Eric's incel plot was one of the "occasional highlights" of the soap's "stale and boring" recent years.

 Freya Calder

 Freya Calder, played by Ellie Henry, is the daughter of Carter Shepherd (David Ames) and Lexi Calder (Natalie Anderson) and is a student at Hollyoaks High.
 Freya made her initial first appearance in episode 5813 first originally broadcast on 23 March 2022.
-Ahead of a school trip, Freya bonds with Mason Chen-Williams (Frank Kauer), however, when John Paul McQueen (James Sutton) crashes the minibus carrying the students, Freya becomes trapped inside.
-She is taken to hospital with the fear that she cannot feel her legs.
-John Paul visits her hospital room to take accountability for the crash and hears from her that she may never walk again.

 On 3 July 2024, it was announced that Henry would be leaving Hollyoaks.
 Freya's final scenes aired on 15 July 2024.